 Prompters: Jean Derome (QC), Joane Hétu (QC), Danielle Palardy Roger (QC)

-Ensemble SuperMusique: Cléo Palacio-Quintin, flutes; Jean Derome, alto saxophone, objects, conductor; Joane Hétu, alto saxophone, voice, objects, conductor; Elizabeth Millar, clarinet; Craig Pedersen, trumpet; Scott Thomson, trombone; Diane Labrosse, sampler; Pierre-Yves Martel, electric bass; Pierre Tanguay, drums; Danielle Palardy Roger, percussion, conductor
+Ensemble SuperMusique (ESM): Cléo Palacio-Quintin, flutes; Jean Derome, alto saxophone, objects, conductor; Joane Hétu, alto saxophone, voice, objects, conductor; Elizabeth Millar, clarinet; Craig Pedersen, trumpet; Scott Thomson, trombone; Diane Labrosse, sampler; Pierre-Yves Martel, electric bass; Pierre Tanguay, drums; Danielle Palardy Roger, percussion, conductor

 The ensemble can play in both semi-acoustic or fully amplified settings.
 Tech rider and stage layout available on request.